I was on the Kashmir Princess and the Herald of Free Enterprise

 Addendum: Death in Elista

 In 2007 I travelled from Elista to Volgograd to catch a flight.
-I was taken there by a wanna-be racing driver who really rejoiced on the empty roads between the cities.
+I was taken to the airport by a wanna-be racing driver who really rejoiced on the empty roads between the cities.
 I asked him to stop speeding, but he replied: “Road is straight, is safe.”
 Everything went well.
 But on the next day the very same driver in the very same car was driving a friend to the same airport — and crashed.
 The friend died a week later in hospital.
 The full story is told in this article.

 I ask myself: am I somehow causing these disasters?